Candy Darling: Acting career

-Before they met, in 1967, Darling saw Andy Warhol at The Tenth of Always, an after-hours club.
-Darling was with Jackie Curtis, who invited Warhol to a play that she had written and directed; entitled Glamour, Glory and Gold, the play starred Darling as "Nona Noonan."
+Before they met, in 1967, Darling had seen artist Andy Warhol at The Tenth of Always, an after-hours club.
+Darling was with Jackie Curtis, who invited Warhol to a play that she had written and directed.
+Titled Glamour, Glory and Gold, the play starred Darling as "Nona Noonan".
 Curtis often claimed that she and Darling starred alongside a young Robert De Niro, who played all the male roles; however, De Niro appeared in a later version of the play that Curtis and Darling only participated in early rehearsals of.

-Darling worked for a short time as a barmaid at Slugger Ann's, the bar owned by Jackie Curtis's grandmother.

 Warhol was enamored by Darling's beauty and cast her in a short comedic scene in Flesh (1968) with Curtis and Joe Dallesandro.
 The March 1, 1970, issue of Vogue magazine featured a photograph of Darling alongside Warhol and fellow superstar Jay Johnson, photographed by Cecil Beaton.

-Reflecting on Darling in his memoir Popism (1980), Warhol said:Candy didn't want to be a perfect woman—that would be too simple, and besides it would give her away.
-What she wanted was to be a woman with all the little problems that a woman has to deal with—runs in her stocking, runny mascara, men that left her.
-She would even ask to borrow Tampaxes, explaining that she had a terrible emergency.
-It was as if the more real she could make the little problems, the less real the big one—her cock—would be.Darling was cast in a central role in Women in Revolt (1971), a satire on the Women's Liberation Movement.
+Darling was cast in a central role in Women in Revolt (1971), a satire on the Women's Liberation Movement.
 The film was first shown at the Los Angeles Filmex as Sex in November 1971.
 It was later shown as Andy Warhol's Women in December 1971.
 The day after the celebrity preview in February 1972, a group of women carrying protest signs demonstrated outside the cinema against the film, which they thought was anti-women's liberation.
 When Darling heard about this, she said, "Who do these dykes think they are anyway?
 Well, I just hope they all read Vincent Canby's review in today's Times.
 He said I look like a cross between Kim Novak and Pat Nixon.
 It's true – I do have Pat Nixon's nose."
 For Vogue magazine's June 1972 issue, Darling was photographed by Richard Avedon alongside her co-stars Jackie Curtis and Holly Woodlawn.